tmhglnd/total-serialism/docs/algorithmic-methods.md

 # Algorithmic

 More generative methods, but in general more complex algorithms, such as euclidean rhythm generation, lindenmayer string expansion, fibonacci number sequence, pisano periods and more.
+Most functions follow the pattern: `function(<array-output-size>, ...<other-arguments>)`

 ## Include